 I’m terrified of products labeled “disinfectant”

 This means they’ve been tested for their ability to kill viruses (like me).
 Cleaning products labeled “sanitizer” have to kill only bacteria.
-Disinfectants can take a few minutes to kick in, so if you spray one on a surface and immediately wipe it off, chances are some of my viruses will survive.
+Your best bet for killing invaders like me is to use a disinfecting wipe or product and allow it to dry–don’t immediately wipe it off.

 Merely breathing spreads me

 You don’t have to sneeze or cough.
-A single breath can harbor thousands of my viruses—and we can infect other people a full 24 hours before you exhibit symptoms.
+Merely talking can spread around tiny droplets that carry us—and we can infect other people a full 24 hours before you exhibit symptoms.
 Check out these 6 clear symptoms of the flu that you shouldn’t ignore.

 You do me a big favor when you’re “too busy” to take a sick day

-When you drag yourself into the office, you spread me to your coworkers (awesome) and may make it harder for your body to fight me, so you stay sick longer (more awesome).
-If everyone had access to just one paid sick day for the flu, it could reduce cases by as much as 25 percent.
+When you drag yourself into the office, you spread me to your coworkers (awesome) and may make it harder for your body to fight me, so you stay sick longer (more awesome), the National Partnership for Women and Families points out.
+If everyone had access to paid sick days for the flu, it would keep people home from work and reduce the spread of disease, research shows.
 (Shudder!)
 Don’t miss these other ways you’re making your cold or flu worse.

 A good hair day for you is a good day for me, too